-You may decide to pay your plan premium directly to our plan monthly, quarterly (pre-pay only), or annually (pre-pay only).
-Premium payments are due on the first day of the calendar month and must be received by the fifth of each calendar month if the premium is paid on a monthly basis.
-Checks or money orders should be made payable to Blue Cross and Blue Shield of Louisiana and should be mailed to Dept 3788, PO Box 123788, Dallas, TX 75312-3788.
+You may decide to pay your monthly Part D late enrollment penalty directly to our plan monthly, quarterly (pre-pay only), or annually (pre-pay only).
+Payments are due on the first day of the calendar month and must be received by the fifth of each calendar month.
+Checks or money orders should be made payable to HMO Louisiana, Inc. and should be mailed to Dept 3788, PO Box 123788, Dallas, TX 75312-3788.
 We will charge \$35 for all returned checks.

-Option 2: You can have your plan premium automatically drafted
+Option 2: You can have your monthly Part D late enrollment penalty automatically drafted

-Instead of paying by cash, money order or check, you can have your plan premium and monthly Part D late enrollment penalty automatically withdrawn from your checking or savings account, charged directly to most credit cards, or charged directly to your debit card.
+Instead of paying by cash, money order or check, you can have your monthly Part D late enrollment penalty automatically withdrawn from your checking or savings account, charged directly to most credit cards, or charged directly to your debit card.
 These transactions are completed on the fifth of each calendar month.
 When choosing one of these options, the "ACH/Credit Card" form must be completed and returned to the address listed above in Option 1.
-You can request this form by calling Customer Service at the number on the back cover of this book or by visiting our website (www.bcbsla. com/blueadvantage).
+You can request this form by calling Customer Service at the number on the back cover of this book or by visiting our website (www.bcbsla.com/blueadvantage).
 Automatic withdrawals from your bank account also require a voided check to be attached to the completed form.